-Housing Authority of Monroe County is a public housing agency in Stroudsburg, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
+Housing Authority of Monroe County is a public housing agency in Stroudsburg, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
 As of May 22nd, 2019, Housing Authority of Monroe County has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.